SasView/sasview/src/sas/qtgui/MainWindow/media/preferences_help.rst

 appropriate page heading.
 Not all preferences are housed here, but will be eventually.

 A number of these preferences will only apply to the current SasView window and will reset when closing.
-Others, labelled *persistent* in this document, will be retained for the next time SasView is run.
+Others, labelled *persistent* in this document, will be retained for all future SasView runs until the preference is changed again.
+A few settings, labelled *restart_required*, require SasView to restart to fully take effect.

 :ref:`Plot_Preferences`, :ref:`Display_Preferences`, :ref:`Fit_Optimizer_Preferences`